yoru01/Post-hACK/PIR workshop.md

 };
 ```
-Next, we would be creating another function(`payWinner`) that is in charge of disbursting the wagers according to the outcome of the game.
+Next, we would be creating another function(payWinner) that is in charge of disbursing the wagers according to the outcome of the game.

 ```js
 // Makes the required payment to the winner